aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/aspose-cells-griddesktop/working-with-worksheet/add-or-insert-a-worksheet/_index.md

-{{< gist "aspose-cells" "12f660d9525e46ef9ab404004d07c3e8" "Examples.GridDesktop-CSharp-GridDesktop.Examples-WorkingWithWorksheet-AddInsertWorksheet-AddingWorksheet.cs" >}}
+{{< gist "aspose-cells-gists" "e204d6243cc67d7d255d51c9b85b2c64" "Examples.GridDesktop-CSharp-GridDesktop.Examples-WorkingWithWorksheet-AddInsertWorksheet-AddingWorksheet.cs" >}}

 Many overloaded versions of the Add method are available.
 Using the above overloaded version, for example, a worksheet is added to the Excel file with a default sheet name.
 Using other overloaded versions of the Add method, it is possible to define the name as shown below in the example.

-{{< gist "aspose-cells" "12f660d9525e46ef9ab404004d07c3e8" "Examples.GridDesktop-CSharp-GridDesktop.Examples-WorkingWithWorksheet-AddInsertWorksheet-AddingWorksheetWithName.cs" >}}
+{{< gist "aspose-cells-gists" "e204d6243cc67d7d255d51c9b85b2c64" "Examples.GridDesktop-CSharp-GridDesktop.Examples-WorkingWithWorksheet-AddInsertWorksheet-AddingWorksheetWithName.cs" >}}
 ## **Inserting a Worksheet**
 To insert a worksheet using Aspose.Cells.GridDesktop, please follow the steps below: